Is Dropshipping Still Worth It & Profitable In 2023?

 These are the basics of SEO, although there is a lot to the practice and its successful implementation.

-3. Use Facebook Ads to Target Your Audience
+III) Use Facebook Ads to target your audience

 Additionally, follow these tips when designing your Facebook Ads campaign:

 - Build a contact list.
-Be sure you always collect visitors’ contact info – even if they don’t buy anything – and you can use the Facebook Custom Audiences function to send targeted ads to your contact list.
+Collect info and use Facebook Custom Audiences to send targeted ads to your contacts.

 - Use Facebook Pixel.
-This is the equivalent to Google Analytics.
-It will allow you to accurately track and collate all the relevant data.
+This tool allows you to accurately track and collate all the relevant data.